digital-asset/daml/docs/source/ops/index.rst

 with privacy demands [1]_.

-The DAML Ledger API server pruning functionality is provided by the :ref:`Pruning Service <com.daml.ledger.api.v1.PruningService>`, it requires administrative privileges and it is currently considered EXPERIMENTAL.
+The DAML Ledger API server pruning functionality is provided by the :ref:`Pruning Service <com.daml.ledger.api.v1.PruningService>` Ledger API endpoint, requires administrative privileges and it is currently considered EXPERIMENTAL.

 Please refer to the specific DAML Driver information for detailed information about whether it supports pruning and its impacts.

 ..
 [1] For example, as enabled by provisions about the "right to be forgotten" of legislation such as `EU's GDPR <https://gdpr-info.eu/>`_.

 Impacts on DAML applications
 ----------------------------